pipeline is comprised of three main components that provide calibration of the COS data. This structure incorporates modules that

 through Figure 3.5

 .
-FUV data taken after February 9 2015 will use the TWOZONE extraction by default, except for the blue modes G130M/1055 and 1091.
-Users can also confirm which extraction algorithm was used to generate a given FUV data file using the XTRACTALG keyword, which will be set to either BOXCAR or TWOZONE.
+FUV data taken after February 9, 2015 will use the TWOZONE extraction by default, except for the blue modes G130M/1055 and 1096.
+Users can also confirm which extraction algorithm was used to generate a given FUV data file using the XTRCTALG keyword, which will be set to either BOXCAR or TWOZONE.

 data, Doppler corrections are done onboard.
 Consequently, for these spectra certain reference files are transformed to the coordinate system of the data, rather than the other way around.
-We note on Figure 3.3
+We note in Figure 3.3

 when this is done.